andres20980/kasten-docs/docs/usage.md

   with the application stack already running, and be made available as a restore point.
 Note that unless Restore after Import is selected, only metadata is brought into the cluster.
-If the data volumes reside in an object store or NFS file store (e.g., after a cross-cloud migration), they will not be converted into native volumes until a restore operation is initiated.
+If the data volumes reside in an object store or NFS/SMB file store (e.g., after a cross-cloud migration), they will not be converted into native volumes until a restore operation is initiated.